Chymyst/chymyst-core/README.md

 - [Talk slides with audio](https://youtu.be/Iu2KBYNF-6M)
 - See also the [talk slides (PDF)](https://github.com/winitzki/talks/blob/master/join_calculus/join_calculus_2017_Scala_Bay.pdf) and the [code examples for the talk](https://github.com/Chymyst/jc-talk-2017-examples).

+July 2017: [Draft of an academic paper](https://github.com/winitzki/talks/blob/master/join-calculus-paper/join-calculus-paper.pdf) describing Chymyst and its approach to join calculus

 Nov.
 11, 2016: Talk given at [Scalæ by the Bay 2016](https://scalaebythebay2016.sched.org/event/7iU2/concurrent-join-calculus-in-scala):

 - [Video presentation of early version of `Chymyst Core`, then called `JoinRun`](https://www.youtube.com/watch?v=jawyHGjUfBU)